d11wtq/gentoo-packer/README.md

 # Gentoo - Minimal Vagrant Box

 This is the most minimal stage3 installation of Gentoo (amd64, nomultilib) that is possible to package into a Vagrant box file.
+VirtualBox and VMWare versions are provided.

 It is based on the official
 [Quick Install](https://www.gentoo.org/doc/en/gentoo-x86-quickinstall.xml)